Uber Fires Drivers Based On 'Racially Biased' Star Rating System, Lawsuit Claims

 "Uber has long known that relying on a system that depends on passenger evaluation of drivers is discriminatory," wrote the driver's lawyer, Shannon Liss-Riordan in the federal lawsuit, which was filed in San Francisco and is seeking class-action status.
 The suit claims Uber fires drivers if their average ratings drop too low.

-The lawsuit aims to represent all minority Uber drivers who have been kicked off the app because of poor star ratings.
-It asks a court to order Uber to stop using passenger evaluations when deciding whether to fire drivers.
+The suit aims to represent all minority Uber drivers who have been kicked off the app because of poor star ratings.
+It asks a court to order Uber to stop using passenger evaluations when deciding whether to ban drivers from the app.

 "Uber's use of this system to determine driver terminations constitutes race discrimination, as it is widely recognized that customer evaluations of workers are frequently racially biased.
 Indeed, Uber itself has recognized the racial bias of its own customers," Liss-Riordan wrote in the suit.